 (GLES) Long- and Short-term Panel Studies

 At the occasion of the 2013 Bundestag election, the multi-facetted GLES research design has been realized for the second time.
-The project both provides an unprecedented wealth of high-quality data to the scientific community shortly after the election and has produced numerous publications focusing on the 2009 and 2013 elections and electoral change from various perspectives.
-Among other things, a book-length study of electoral change in Germany has been published with Oxford University Press, comprehensive analyses of the 2009 and 2013 elections have been published with Nomos.
+The project both provides an unprecedented wealth of high-quality data to the scientific community shortly after the election and produced numerous publications focusing on the 2009 and 2013 elections and electoral change from various perspectives.
+Among other things, a book-length study of electoral change in Germany was published with Oxford University Press, and comprehensive analyses of the 2009 and 2013 elections were published with Nomos.
 In the third funding period from 2015 to 2017, the well-proven design will be applied to the 2017 election, thus broadening the longitudinal perspective which is at the heart of GLES.

 Data for the 2013 federal election have been published in cooperation with GESIS for the Short-term Campaign Panel (ZA5704) and for the Long-term Panel (ZA5322).
 In fall 2014, the annual Long-term Panel wave has been conducted, mostly online.
 For the panel started in 2009, the number of cases amounts to 90 percent of the 2013 interviews.
 Additionally, 65 percent of the cross-section respondents 2013 willing to be re-interviewed participated.
 Simultaneously, the participants of the Campaign Panel 2013 were re-interviewed with about 70 percent of all initial respondents participating.
 In total, about 5,500 persons were interviewed both in 2013 and 2014 in these two panel studies.